Mary Whitehouse: Margaret Thatcher's government

 By the 1980s, Whitehouse had found a powerful ally in the Conservative government, particularly in Margaret Thatcher herself, whose support base partially consisted of social conservatives.
 It has been claimed by the Conservative journalist Bruce Anderson that the market orientation of the Thatcher government prejudiced it against Whitehouse in private.

 It has been claimed by commentators not necessarily in agreement with her that Whitehouse's efforts played a part in the passage of the Protection of Children Act 1978, the Indecent Displays (Control) Act 1981, which concerned sex shops, and the Video Recordings Act 1984, which banned 'video nasties', a term reportedly coined by Whitehouse.
 She screened edited highlights from these films for MPs at the House of Commons in late 1983, which included extracts from The Evil Dead (1981) considered by her "the number one nasty".
 It was "a highly effective means of lobbying the government to introduce tight state controls on the burgeoning video industry".

 Around 1986, papers released in late December 2014 indicate, Whitehouse met Thatcher on at least two occasions to discuss the possibility of banning sex toys using a potential extension of the "deprave and corrupt" provision in the Obscene Publications Act 1959.
 The plan was abandoned because the Home Secretary, Leon Brittan, thought the concept of public taste would be a problematic concept for legal action.

 Later years and assessments of her influence

-Whitehouse was appointed a CBE in 1980.
+Whitehouse was appointed a CBE in the 1980 Birthday Honours.
 In 1988, she suffered a spinal injury in a fall, which severely curbed her campaigning activities.
 Whitehouse retired as president of the NVALA in 1994.
 She died, aged 91, in a nursing home in Colchester, Essex, on 23 November 2001.
-Whitehouse is buried in the churchyard of the parish church of St Mary the Virgin at Dedham in Essex.
+Whitehouse is buried in the churchyard of the parish church of St Mary the Virgin in Dedham in Essex.